Branches and publishing in Nordcraft

 Warning

 When you reset a change, that version will be discarded.
-Make sure you understand what each change contains before deciding.
+Make sure you understand what each change contains before deciding which changes to keep.

 Tip